 2. Clear Value Proposition, USP & Prominent CTAs

-For any product that you want to sell or action you want the user to take, visualise a clear customer journey and then put it down on your website.
-A lot of this goes back to understanding user behaviour and user empathy, as you can only get a grasp of the user decision making though process when you put yourself in their shoes.
+For any product that you want to sell or action, you want the user to take, visualise a clear customer journey and then put it down on your website.
+A lot of this goes back to understanding user behaviour and user empathy, as you can only get a grasp of the user decision-making thought process when you put yourself in their shoes.
 As a general rule of thumb, a customer journey includes the following elements.